isc-projects/stork/doc/user/demo.rst

 Login Page Welcome Message
 --------------------------

-:ref:`configuring-deployment-specific-views` section describes how to setup custom welcome message on the login page.
-These instructions can be adopted to deploy to the welcome message in the Stork server demo container, but the copied HTML file is automatically removed from the container when the demo is restarted.
+The :ref:`configuring-deployment-specific-views` section describes how to set up a custom welcome message on the login page.
+These instructions can be adapted to deploy a welcome message in the Stork server demo container, but the copied HTML file is automatically removed from the container when the demo is restarted each hour.
 Therefore, a better approach is to create the ``login-page-welcome.html`` file in the Stork source tree (i.e., ``webui/src/assets/static-page-content/login-page-welcome.html``).
 This file will be automatically copied to the Stork server container when the demo is started.